bobbimanners/Applecorn/README.md

 `*KEY n <text>` - Programs a user-defined function key.  n can take values from 0 to 15.
-Values of 0 through 9 refer to the function keys (Open Apple
-+ number key 0 through 9), while higher numbers may be used to program the cursor keys and Copy key.
+Values of 0 through 9 refer to the function keys (Open Apple plus number key 0 through 9), while higher numbers may be used to program the cursor keys and Copy key.
 For example `*KEY 1 LIST|M`.

 `*CODE x,y` - Invokes user machine code through the user vector `USERV`.